Effect of backreaction on Island, Page curve and Mutual Information: Entanglement entropy of the Hawking radiation

 Since the deformed black hole is glued to thermal baths on the both side where the thermal bath is a asymptotically flat region, the Kruskal coordinates can be extended to the right and left baths by using the prescription described in \cite{Almheiri:2019yqk,He:2021mst}.
 It involves cutting off the deformed two-sided black hole at some hypothetical distance $r_{R(L)}=\Lambda$ which lies inside the AdS boundary.
 The black hole and the bath metric are then smoothly joined at $r_{R(L)}=\Lambda$ by taking the normalization condition for the tortoise coordinate as $\lim\limits_{r_{R(L)}\rightarrow\infty}r_{R(L)}^*=0$.
 The coordinates in the left (right) bath are given by \cite{He:2021mst}

 Now the right and left bath corresponds to $r_{R}^*>0$ and $r_{L}^*>0$ respectively, and $f(r)$ is given by $f(\Lambda)$ in the bath region.
-Having described the setup, we now proceed to compute the fine grained entanglement entropy of the Hawking radiation in a bath from the configurations: (a) having no island (b) with the island, in the following subsections.
+With the setup described, we will now compute the fine-grained entanglement entropy of the Hawking radiation in a bath, considering the configurations with and without an island in the following subsections.